MIC-DKFZ/semantic_segmentation/config/Readme.md

 Since Pytorch Lightning is used as training framework, with the trainer class as central unit, there is also the possibility to give arguments to the trainer from the config.
 The *pl_trainer* entry in the baseline.yaml is used for this purpose.
-By default this looks like the following and arguments can be overwritten/added/removed as shown below:
+By default, this looks like the following and arguments can be overwritten/added/removed as shown below:
 ```` yaml
 baseline.yaml
 ------------------